harryprince/awesome-sparklyr/README.md

 ## Goal

-Sparklyr is pretty awesome tool for parallel programming.
+Sparklyr is a pretty awesome tool for parallel programming.

 This repo aims for collecting awesome Sparklyr resources togather.